KKaraman/readMeGenerator/README.md

 ## Installation

-npm i and then node index.js
+npm install

 ## Usage

-generate awesome Readme files for repositories
+This would be used when you want to generate a readMe for a new repository.

 ## License